Athlyn Green enjoys whipping up tasty dishes in her home kitchen. She's received many requests for her recipes and is happy to share.

 - If you desire crispy and spicy, choose a crisp.

 Every busy cook should know how to make a good crumble.
-This topping mixture can be a life-saver when you are short on ingredients or short on time.
+This topping mixture can be a lifesaver when you are short on ingredients or short on time.
 And because it's made from just a few ingredients, it's easy to commit to memory.
-Once you've tasted it, I'm sure you will agree, wonderful crumble it is downright delicious.
+Once you've tasted it, I'm sure you will agree that wonderful crumble is downright delicious.

 © 2007 Athlyn Green